 Some of the questions that fall under the categories of awareness and education include the following.
 Why does a prospect need to care about the challenges solved by the product?
 What importance does it have?

-How can a prospect be educated?
+How can you educate a prospect?

 This falls under the educational category where you have to educate and feed the customer with rich information.